SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 The "Edit selected tenant" button gives you the option to edit the tenant which you have currently selected.
 E.g., you can update outdated credentials, give it a different name, or (un)mark it as critical.
 The meaning of the input fields is explained [above](#add-new-tenant).

+#### Delete selected tenant

+By using the "Delete selected tenant" button, you can remove the credentials maintained for the current tenant (which in the background will remove this tenant from your local `tenants.json` file, you can find more information about this file [here](#tenant-dropdown-menu)).

+The last tenant cannot be deleted.
+Instead, you can [edit the currently selected tenant](#edit-selected-tenant).

 #### Reload data from API

 The "Reload data from API" button can be used to get the latest data from the API and display the latest alternative partners in the [table below](#alternative-partners-table).